ArmandKrynauw/COS214-Project/README.md

 git clone https://github.com/ArmandKrynauw/COS214-Project
 ```
 ### Building
-This project can be build using CMake:
+This project can be built using CMake:
 ```
 mkdir build
 cd build